4d/docs/website/translated_docs/es/FormObjects/listbox_overview.md

 *   If the attribute is "requiredList" then the cell is displayed as a drop-down list and the user can only select one of the values provided in the list.

 In both cases, a "value" attribute can be used to preselect a value in the widget.
-> The widget values are defined through an array.
+> Los valores del widget se definen a través de un array.
 Si quiere asociar el widget a una lista 4D existente, debe utilizar los atributos "requiredListReference", "requiredListName", "choiceListReference" o "choiceListName".

 Ejemplos: